tomjoht/tomjoht.github.io/_restapicourse/docapis_diving_into_dot_notation.md

 {{activity}}
 At the beginning of the course, I showed an example of embedding the wind speed and other details on a website.
 Now let's revisit this code example and see how it's put together.

-Copy the following code into a basic HTML page, customize the `API KEY` value, and view it in the browser:
+Copy the following code into a basic HTML page, customize the `APIKEY` value, and view it in the browser:

 ```html
 <html>